Venema on Covenant Radio

 On April 29, 2009, Dr Cornelis Venema, president and systematic theology professor at Mid-America Reformed Seminary - and a man under whom I learned as a student from 1997-2000 - was hosted by William Hill on the online show, Covenant Radio.
-This interview was on the topic of paedocommunion, regarding which Venema has written a recent book, Children at the Lord's Table?, available from Reformation Heritage.
-(You can listen to the interview here.)
+This interview was on the topic of paedocommunion, regarding which Venema has written a recent book, Children at the Lord’s Table?.

 While as of this writing (April 30, 2009), I have not yet had opportunity to purchase the book in question, I thought it appropriate to provide some reflections on this interview.

 First, I wish to commend Dr Venema on a number of points.
 He de-escalated the paedocommunion conflict by demurring from the notion that paedocommunion is "dangerous."
 On the whole, his presentation was level-headed and irenic, which can only serve to further the discussion in a fashion that is upbuilding rather than antagonistic.

 In addition, I was glad to note that Venema acknowledges that in some Reformed churches there has been a "lack of aggressiveness" (indeed, he even used the term "neglect") with regard to bringing children to the table, so that they are often not ready to come when perhaps they ought to be.
 (To be sure, he softened this note by suggesting that our modern North American socio-cultural context probably does less to lead children to sufficient maturity at an early age, in comparison to other cultures, particularly that of the Reformation.)

 I confess that in listening to this interview, I was a little surprised how essentially conventional Venema’s approach was, given the fact that in a previous interchange in The Confessional Presbyterian, he seemed a bit more adventurous in terms of how he sought to attack the paedocommunion viewpoint.